36 Instagram Hacks To Elevate Your Business In 2021

 –Isabel Raymond, Social Media Manager at Sharelov

 If your account isn’t already a business account, it’s time to make the switch so you can take advantage of many more features.
-Here’s how to create a business account: Go into settings (from your profile), then tap into “account,” and you can switch to a business (instead of a personal) account from there.
+Here’s how to create a Professional account: Go into settings (from your profile), then tap into “account,” and you can switch to a Professional (instead of a personal) account from there.

-Once you have a business profile, Instagram will prompt you to choose a category.
+Once you have a business account, Instagram will prompt you to choose a category.
 There are hundreds of choices, so think carefully about what specific category best describes your business.

 Optimize your Instagram bio — the brief lines of text under your profile picture, name, and category — to quickly explain to visitors who you are and what you do.
 Take this opportunity to show off your brand’s personality, and include some social proof, too; if you can do it naturally, it’s also good to include keywords in your bio.